“Sounds good! Could you send over an estimate ASAP? Look forward to hearing from you!”

 - Comprehensive – Your estimate should cover every aspect of the job without being too wordy about it.

 - Professional – Proposals should be presented as a template with your business’ essential information and logo, not just as a random document you threw together.
+To enhance professionalism, consider making a presentation in PowerPoint to lay out the estimate visually engagingly.

 - Complete – No missing details and 100% accurate when it comes to names, dates, timing, address and price point.

-Here’s a sample estimate we whipped up in vCita that ticks all of these boxes and then some:
+Here’s a sample estimate we whipped up in vcita that ticks all of these boxes and then some:

 How to Make Clients Fall in Love with Your Estimates